 We base our evaluations on nationally recognized standards developed by the Association of Public-Safety Communication Officials International (APCO) and the National Emergency Number Association (NENA).
 Verisk works very closely with APCO, NENA, the National Fire Protection Association (NFPA), county coordinators, directors, and staff at the communications centers we survey.
 We've found that the most critical factor in responding to emergencies is telecommunicators.
 Having a sufficient number of well-trained telecommunicators can make all the difference when responding to an emergency, and our evaluation gives this component the weight it deserves.

 Emergency communications systems should effectively, efficiently, and reliably receive and process alarms and notify emergency responders.
 Our field analysts evaluate:

 Our evaluations can help define deficiencies in emergency communications services and provide recommendations on how to mitigate them.
 Fire departments, county coordinators, and center directors can use our data to help create reports for governing boards and directors — justifying staffing, technology and resource improvements, and budgets.
 If your community has a public safety communications center, you can improve your PPC grade by monitoring emergency circuits for integrity.

-For more information on ISO and its community mitigation programs, click Talk to ISO Mitigation, or call the ISO mitigation specialists at 1-800-444-4554.
+For more information on verisk and its community mitigation programs, click Talk to Verisk, or call Verisk's mitigation specialists at 1-800-444-4554.